A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 Now consider the single channel associated with a specific off-diagonal entry in at least one lower matrix $\Ke$.
 For definiteness, let this be $\Keij{12}$.
 As there are, overall, 64 contributing channels, each channel must produce a net correction of $\Delta_\taue(m_\tau)/64$.
 However, the synthetic bosons multiply all correction diagrams by a factor of $2\cdot(4\pi)^{-2}$ and thus $\Keij{12}$ and $\Keij{21}$ must satisfy

 Noting that $\left[\K\right]_{12}=\left[\K\right]_{21}^\dagger$, it is convenient to write

 and assign the corresponding off-diagonal entries of $\Ke$ to be

-preserving the Hermeticity of $\Ke$.
+preserving the hermeticity of $\Ke$.

 By the factor of $\pm\rmi$ on the correction term, this correction is orthogonal to the leading-order value of $[\K]_{12}$.
-As this orthogonality is independent of the value of $\theta_e$, this implies that for a non-infinitesimal correction, $\sqrt{\delta_e[\Delta_\taue(m_\tau)]}$ is the length of an arc.
-Since $[\K]_{12}$ is of unit length, the corresponding correction to $\theta_\ell$ is
+As this orthogonality is independent of the value of $\theta_e$, this implies that for a non-infinitesimal correction, $[\K]_{12}\sqrt{\delta_e[\Delta_\taue(m_\tau)]}$ is the length of an arc.
+The corresponding correction to $\theta_\ell$ is

 In the vicinity of $\theta_\ell=-3\pi/4$, this may be rewritten

 As per the discussion under \Erefr{eq:v1v1}{eq:v3v3}, the tau correction is known to decrease the magnitude of $\theta_\ell$, giving